pippyn/icloud3/Readme.md

 *Note: This option provided enhanced security by only reporting the devices location when it is in a zone.*
 *Valid values: True, False.
 Default: False*

+**ignore_gps_accuracy_inzone**
+If the GPS accuracy reported by the iCloud Find-my-Friends service is greater than the *gps_accuracy_threshold* (bigger number means poorer accuracy), the device is repolled every minute to try to get an accurate location.
+This controls whether the device is repolled when in a zone (with a 2-hour polling interval)

+*Valid values: True, False.
+Default: True*

 **unit_of_measurement**
 The unit of measure for distances in miles or kilometers.
 *Valid values: mi, km.
 Default: mi*